-ages and asked to guess whether they were created by humans or by computers.
-One outcome of the observational study of Isenberg et al. [2006] was the finding that, for the algorithms tested, people generally could distinguish between images created by computer and those created by hand.
+Non-photorealistic images have been compared with manually created artistic images since the beginning of the field, yielding the concept of the "NPR Turing Test" [8, 9].
+In this thought experiment, people are presented with images and asked to guess whether they were created by humans or by computers.
+One outcome of the observational study of Isenberg et al. [10] was the finding that, for the algorithms tested, people generally could distinguish between images created by computer and those created by hand.
 The NPR Turing Test is a benchmark we have not yet passed.

 Non-photorealistic rendering has had different goals, including novelty, meeting the technical challenge, and comprehensibility of the resulting images.
-This last point is frequently used to motivate work in the area, with medical, archaeological, and technical illustration given as application domains; perceptual studies such as those of Winnemöller et al. [Winnemöller et al. 2007; Winnemöller et al. 2006] have shown improvements in subjects' ability to recognize and comprehend objects depicted in abstracted styles compared with realistic depictions.
-NPR methods have generally not been cast by their creators as generating artistic or emotionally laden content; a possible exception is the work of Shugrina et al. [2006], where the perceived emotional state of the viewer drives the appearance of the image.
+This last point is frequently used to motivate work in the area, with medical, archaeological, and technical illustration given as application domains; perceptual studies such as those of Winnemöller et al. [11, 12] have shown improvements in subjects' ability to recognize and comprehend objects depicted in abstracted styles compared with realistic depictions.
+NPR methods have generally not been cast by their creators as generating artistic or emotionally laden content; a possible exception is the work of Shugrina et al. [13], where the perceived emotional state of the viewer drives the appearance of the image.
 Nonetheless, researchers in NPR often seek to improve the aesthetic qualities of their synthetic images.
-Zhao and Zhu [2010] use aesthetic arguments (about the appeal of abstract paintings) to motivate their algorithm, and perform a user study measuring the ease with which subjects could recognize objects in their synthetic semi-abstract paintings.
+Zhao and Zhu [3] use aesthetic arguments (about the appeal of abstract paintings) to motivate their algorithm, and perform a user study measuring the ease with which subjects could recognize objects in their synthetic semiabstract paintings.

-Duke et al. [2003] investigated the emotional impact of a few types of images, though in an unsystematic way and without using images that were rated for affect: the coverage of emotional space was sparse and the range of styles covered was small.
+Duke et al. [14] investigated the emotional impact of a few types of images, though in an unsystematic way and without using images that were rated for affect: the coverage of emotional space was sparse and the range of styles covered was small.
 Our effort here explores the impact of a range of styles, on a set of images specifically chosen to provide full coverage of a 2D emotional space.
 We discuss possible parameterizations of emotional space next.

-2.2 Affect and Emotion
+2.2.
+Affect and Emotion

-We are interested in understanding a user's emotional response to various NPR algorithms, so we must first consider how emotions are described and measured.
+We are interested in understanding participants' emotional responses to various non-photorealistic styles, so we must first consider how emotions are described and measured.
 The terms affect, emotion, and mood are often used interchangeably; we use affect to describe the low-level user responses to a stimulus (e.g., palms sweating, heart racing), emotion to describe the cognitive interpretation of the low-level responses (e.g., fear, surprise), and mood to describe the longer-term state of the user as they experience emotions.
 Affective responses are fleeting, emotions are short-lived, and moods change slowly over time.
 In this paper, we will use both affect and emotion to describe participant responses to the images.

-2.2.1 Representing Emotion
+2.2.1.
+Representing Emotion